-Through this analysis, I find that most variation can be explained by considering each state’s differing approach to the authoritarian dilemma of information and control and how that is shaped by differences in political structure, the regime’s basis of power, and major historical traumas.
+Drawing on evidence from more than 13 months of fieldwork in China and Russia, including over 140 interviews with environmental activists, NGO practitioners, and government officials, the book argues that while Chinese and Russian leaders are similarly motivated in their mixed approaches to civil society management, they differ in their perceptions of which elements of civil society are more threatening versus more beneficial.
+This variation can be explained by considering each state’s approach to the authoritarian dilemma of information and control and how that is shaped by differences in political structure, the regime’s basis of power, and major historical traumas.
 Contrary to expectations, environmental activists in closed authoritarian China are more impactful due to China’s deliberative approach to governance and informal consultation with civil society.
 Furthermore, the legacy of Tiananmen ensures more self-limiting behavior to encourage these types of relationships.
 In the Russian case, however, the electoral cycle is a more effective channel for policy change and has eclipsed formal, but unreliable, institutions.
 However, the potential for electoral mobilization has made Russian leaders wary of environmental movements, especially given the historical role of the post-Chernobyl environmental movement in the fall of the Soviet Union.
 Finally, a reliance on natural resources in Russia – and powerful elites’ connections to major extractive industries – can make environmental activism a perceived threat.
-Instead of focusing on sources of regime durability or collapse, this dissertation contributes to the literature on authoritarianism by explaining the seemingly contradictory state-society relations that underlie everyday authoritarian politics.

 Additional research projects